 WHO WE ARE

-As the CUBE's Interdisciplinary Physics Jedi, Kira equips students with both a deep knowledge of the physical world and a deep knowledge of themselves.
+As the CUBE School's physics teacher, Kira equips students with both a deep knowledge of the physical world and a deep knowledge of themselves.
 She studied engineering physics at Cornell University, and then earned her masters degree in particle physics at the University of Washington, where she studied some of the biggest puzzles in the cosmos.
 Early in her teaching career, she began working on an even more exciting type of puzzle: figuring out how to engage young people in scientific inquiry and creative problem solving.
 When she isn't nerding out about physics and education, she's usually singing with her choir, working on an urban farm, doing yoga, or frolicking in the mountains.

-As the CUBE's Computational Thinking Jedi, Jonathon is responsible for algorithmic learning, garage tinkering, and coding design.
+As the CUBE School's computer science teacher, Jonathon is responsible for algorithmic learning, building, tinkering, and coding design.
 Jonathon has been teaching for over a decade in Colorado.
 He began at Standley Lake High School and went on to teach engineering and computer science at KIPP Sunshine Peak Academy.
 While there, Jonathon built the school network’s first makerspace and permanent computer lab.
 He is committed to helping students prepare for a future where human/computer interaction will only become more frequent and complex.
 He wants students to print impossible shapes out of a 3D printer, to make robots for their convenience, and to sew and outfit equipped with wearable technology.

-Tomás has been teaching for 14 years.
+Tomás is the CUBE School’s Spanish teacher, and he has been teaching for 14 years.
 He worked for Cherry Creek school district for six years until he accepted a position at DSST: Stapleton, where he has taught for eight years.
 Tomás teaches all levels of Spanish, from introductory to a native speakers track.
 He has the highest AP Spanish test scores in the DSST network with a 98% pass rate a 4.3 average score.
 Tomás holds a masters in Bilingual Education, and serves to help students awaken their love of learning through their work at school and their experiences in the world beyond school.